wso2-attic/choreo-examples/b2b-apps/pet-care-app/README.md

 3. Click **Sub Organizations** in the left navigation menu.
 4. Click **Add Sub Organization** and provide `City Vet Hospital` as the **Organization Name**.
 5. You can provide a description and register the sub organization.
 6. To switch to the sub organization, click on the **Switch** button located in the right corner of the sub organization's row.
+The next steps are executed inside the sub organization.
 7. Click **Users** in the left navigation menu and click **Add User**.
 8. Provide the necessary information and register the user.
 You can use `admin@cityvet.com` as the username of the user.
 9. Click **Groups** in the left navigation menu and click **New Group**.